Soundbytes/theme_supermint/docs/source/08-page-customization.rst

   Concrete5 introduced Area styles, allowing to customize the appearance thereof.
   We do not always need this type of stacked layout, which is why I have not built a large number of office area, limiting the suffering of the database.
-  However, you can set the number of main area for data pages by setting the attribute **Number of Main Area** with the desired number.
-You will see in edit mode the new area in which you can add content and you can customize the look.
+  Set the number of main area for data pages by setting the attribute **Number of Main Area** with the desired number.
+In edit mode see the new area where content can be added and customized.

 .. image:: ./figures/page_customization/multiple-main-area.jpg
    :scale: 50 %